awesome-soft/awesome-devops/README.md

 * [waifu2x](http://waifu2x.udp.jp/) - Single-Image Super-Resolution for Anime-Style Art using Deep Convolutional Neural Networks.
 * [Carbon](https://carbon.now.sh/) - Create and share beautiful images of your source code.
 * [CodeLF](https://unbug.github.io/) - Search over projects from GitHub, Bitbucket, GitLab to find real-world usage and variable names.
+* [Cloud 66](https://www.cloud66.com/) - DevOps as a service that helps to build, deploy and manage any application on any cloud or server.